-How to Make Your Own Kombucha Brewing Kit (+4 Common Issues)
+How to Make Your Own Kombucha Brewing Kit (and Four Common Issues)

 It's So Much Cheaper to Make Kombucha at Home

 Brewing your own Kombucha at home is incredibly easy and inexpensive.
-I enjoy this beverage, but the $3 a bottle I was forking over at the grocery store was killing my budget.
+I enjoy this beverage, but at $3 per bottle, it was killing my budget.
 So when a friend offered me a baby SCOBY to start my own brew, I jumped at the chance.

 If you want to brew your own kombucha, it’s a pretty simple system: it's made by fermenting tea with the aforementioned SCOBY.
 That stands for Symbiotic Culture of Bacteria and Yeast.
 It will look like a strange, light-colored growth.
 Some people call them mushrooms and as they mature and get thicker they do bear a remarkable resemblance.
 You can order them online, grow them from a store-bought bottle, or take the route I did: I got one from another kombucha-brewing friend!

 Brewing and fermenting kombucha at home is not difficult or complicated, but it also is not for the faint of heart.
 If you are not a person who enjoys the idea of a blobby growth floating in a liquid you will later consume, you should head to the natural foods aisle and pick up your bottles there.

 Brewing and fermenting kombucha at home is not difficult or complicated, but it also is not for the faint of heart.

 Instead of wasting your money on some online kit that you will probably have to supplement anyways, gather these items:

 - SCOBY + 1 cup of starter liquid